-Enabling High Performance Deep Learning Networks on Embedded Systems.
-Explored the sparsity in neural networks, including the neural network design and the acceleration on embedded platforms.
+Explored the sparsity in deep neural networks, including the neural network design and the acceleration on embedded platforms.

 *My senior thesis was based on this work.

-Accelerating Hybrid Workloads on In-Memory Database Systems with GatherScatter DRAM.
-Proposed novel partition algorithms, execution strategies, and a new SIMD approach to using the mechanism.
-The paper is pending submission.
+Proposed novel partition algorithms, query execution strategies, and a new SIMD approach to using the mechanism.

 From Laptop to Lambda: Outsourcing Everyday Jobs to Thousands of Transient Functional Containers